NevilArt/BsMax/README.md

 Recent Updates

-* Some minor bug fix and Updates.
+* Keymap issue fixed on Dope sheet and Graph editor .
 * Some New Items added to Quad menu.
 * "Link to" operator (Avalible in Quadmenu).
 * Align objects draws a line to show the tool is active.